nnirror/facet/README.md

 Facet is an open-source live coding system for algorithmic music and synthesis.
 With a code editor in the browser and a NodeJS server running locally on your machine, Facet can generate and sequence audio, MIDI, and OSC data in real-time.

-Facet currently runs on MacOS and Linux.
-Windows users have reported some issues.
-If you're interested in helping to get Facet running on Windows, please get in touch.
+Facet currently runs on MacOS, Linux, and Windows.

 ## Getting started

 1. Download and install Node.js and npm: https://www.npmjs.com/get-npm
-2. Download and install SoX: http://sox.sourceforge.net/
+2. Download and install SoX (the latest version is 14.4.2): http://sox.sourceforge.net/
 2. Download the Facet repo.
 3. In a terminal, navigate to the root of the Facet repository, and run `npm install`.
-4. After the previous command completes, run `npm run facet`.
-The server should start running, and it should open up a new browser window with the code editor.
+4. If running on Max or Linux: After the previous command completes, run `npm run facet`.
+This will start both servers that run in the background for Facet to work, and it should open up a new browser window with the code editor.
+If running on Windows: you will need to run two command prompt shells in order to start both servers that run in the background for Facet to work.
+First in one window, run `npm run transport`.
+Then another window, run `npm run server`.
+This should open up a new browser window with the code editor.
 5. Copy this command into the code editor in the browser: `$('test').sine(100,200).play();` Move your cursor so it's on the line.
 Hit `[ctrl + enter]` to run the command.
 The code editor application will always briefly highlights to illustrate what command(s) ran.
 You should hear a sine wave playing out of your computer's default sound card.

 For more information on getting started, check out this mini-tutorial on YouTube: https://www.youtube.com/watch?v=ceJbWjh8VOs